zio/zio/docs/datatypes/test/gen.md

 ## Shrinking

 In Property-Based Testing, we specify certain properties of a program, then we ask the testing framework to generate random test data to discover counterexamples.
 The existence of counterexamples shows that our function, which is under the test, is not correct.
-Unfortunately, in almost all cases, the first counterexample is not the minimal one.
+Unfortunately, in almost all cases, the first counterexample is not the minimal one, and they are fairly large or complex.
 So it is not a pretty good sample to describe why our test is failing.

 Shrinking is a mechanism that tries to find the smallest counterexample, which is the root cause of the test failure.
 So it helps a developer to find out why the test is failing.

+Finding the smallest failing case is somehow cumbersome and requires many attempts.
+As a developer, we do not need to do shrinking ourselves.
+All generators in ZIO Test have built-in shrinkers, so when we test properties, in case of test failures, the ZIO Test attempts to reduce the counterexamples forward their own zero points.